Tall and extended tree branches growing within 4 feet of primary lines.

 - For wildfire-specific wood management concerns, please call 1-800-687-5720 or email wildfirewoodmanagement@pge.com.

-Upon receipt, we'll assign a case number to your concern and our Safety Team will review the information.
-Once it's validated, you can track the progress of your concern in the app under "My Reports."
-We'll assign the issue to a work team to be repaired or addressed, and when the work is complete, the submission will be closed.
+Upon receipt, we'll assign a case number to your issue and the PG&E Report It team will review the information.
+Once it's validated, you can track the progress of your concern in the app or on the Report It web page under "My Reports."
+We'll assign the issue to a work team to be repaired or addressed.
+When the work is complete, the submission will be closed.

-We'll notify you each time the status of your concern is updated.
-Our goal is to resolve the concern or let you know when the work is scheduled to be complete, within 30 days.
+We'll notify you each time the status of your issue is updated.
+If there is a safety issue, we will let you know when the work is scheduled to be completed, within 30 days.

-Each submission we receive is reviewed by our Safety Team and evaluated on a case-by-case basis, so the time will vary.
-Our goal is to resolve the concern or let you know when the work is scheduled to be complete, within 30 days.
+Each submission we receive is reviewed by the PG&E Report It team and evaluated on a case-by-case basis, so the time will vary.
+Our goal is to resolve the issue within 30 days or let you know when the work is scheduled to be completed.

 Safety is our highest priority.
-With help from customers like you, we can learn about a hazardous power pole, powerline or other PG&E equipment earlier than a scheduled inspection and make the necessary repairs as soon as possible.
+With help from customers like you, we can learn about a hazardous power pole, powerline or other PG&E equipment earlier and make the necessary repairs.

-You can also report a safety concern by calling PG&E at 1-800-743-5000.
-You won’t be able to view or track the status of the concern in the mobile app.
+You can also report a safety concern on the Report It web page or by calling PG&E at 1-800-743-5002.
+You won’t be able to use Report It to view or track the status of the issue if it’s called in.

 More safety resources